0xdnL/notable-notes/notes/gpg.md

 brew install gpg      # version 1: for embedded and server usage, as it brings less dependencies and smaller binaries brew install gpg2     # version 2: targeted to desktop; requires several other modules to be installed apt-get install gpg2

+brew install --cask gpg-suite     # for saving passphrase to keychain and avoiding prompt
 ```

 ## environment